Physics calculators

 What is the Reynolds number and why does it matter?

-What is the Froude number shown in Manning results?
+What is the Froude number shown in the Manning results?

-The Froude number (Fr) compares the flow speed to the speed of a surface wave.
-If Fr is less than 1, the flow is subcritical — calm and controlled.
-If Fr is greater than 1, the flow is supercritical — fast and hard to control.
-Supercritical flow can cause hydraulic jumps and turbulence downstream, so engineers usually design for subcritical conditions.
+The Froude number compares the flow speed to the speed of a small surface wave.
+If it is less than 1, the flow is subcritical (slow and calm).
+If it is greater than 1, the flow is supercritical (fast).
+Supercritical flow can cause hydraulic jumps and design problems downstream.

 How does pipe diameter affect flow rate?